-- The apportionment of Water Treatment (13%) and infrastructure (87%) rates have been updated to better reflect the latest costs associated with improved treatment for drinking water and investment in water infrastructure. - The apportionment of Sewerage Treatment (20%) and Infrastructure (80%) rates have been updated to better reflect the latest costs associated with improved treatment for drinking water and investment in water infrastructure. - Other rating changes have included minor changes to the Tourism and Economic development rate and how we fund community facilities as described above through the a uniform rate ,user charges and the targeted works and services targeted rates per township and rural area.
+- The apportionment of Water Treatment (13%) and infrastructure (87%) rates have been updated to better reflect the latest costs associated with improved treatment for drinking water and investment in water infrastructure. - The apportionment of Sewerage Treatment (20%) and Infrastructure (90%) rates have been updated to better reflect the latest costs associated with improved treatment for drinking water and investment in water infrastructure. - Other rating changes have included minor changes to the Tourism and Economic development rate and how we fund community facilities as described above through the general rate and the targeted works and services targeted rates per township and rural area.